tjlcast/tinylru/README.md

 prev, ok, evictedKey, evictedValue, evicted := cache.SetEvicted("hello", "jello")
 ```

 A `Range` function could range all items in the cache.
+If return true, then it will stop the iterator.
 function.
 ```go
 var rseg *segment